The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software

 - WMI Security Center

-Once a device template is created, it is not possible to add additional sensors to it.
+Once a device template is created, it is not possible to add additional sensors to it via the PRTG web interface.
 If you want to create a template with an extended set of sensors, please create a new one.

 - Arrange Objects